CSCS

 Upper back: Cross arm in front of chest

-Stand or sit with the left elbow slightly flexed (15°–30°) and the arm across the body.
+Stand or sit with your left elbow slightly flexed (15°-30°) and your arm across your body.

-Grasp the upper arm just above the elbow with the right hand.
+Grasp your upper arm just above the elbow with your right hand.

-Pull the left arm across the chest toward the right with the right hand.
+Pull your left arm across your chest toward the right with your right hand.

 Cross arm in front of chest